-A digital TV and converter box can pick up free over-the-air broadcast from many stations, such as CBS, FOX, NBC and so on.
+A digital TV and converter box can pick up free over-the-air broadcasts from many stations, such as CBS, FOX, NBC, and so on.

 While a converter box can pick up a TV signal they often need a boost with an antenna to pick up the broadcast.

 This makes it necessary to get a digital antenna or booster that fits your location to get a good signal.

 Over-The-Air TV antennas vary greatly in size, shape, and indoor or outdoor units.